Jimmy LaFave: Illness and death

 In an article published in The Austin Chronicle in April 2017, LaFave announced publicly that he was battling myxofibrosarcoma, a rare form of cancer that had been diagnosed one year earlier.
 After various treatments failed, doctors advised LaFave that there was nothing else the medical profession could provide.
 During the course of his illness leading up to this announcement, LaFave continued to perform – not cancelling even one show.
 In addition, he continued to record new songs that he hoped would add to his legacy.

 At the time of the public announcement, The Austin Statesman announced that a concert to honor LaFave would be held at the Paramount Theater in Austin, Texas on May 18, 2017.
 LaFave helped in the selection of friends and musicians who would perform that night.
 LaFave also selected charities that would benefit from a crowdfunding effort set up in his honor.
 A crowdfunding effort "Celebrating Jimmy LaFave" was set up via GoFundMe and received about $55,000 in donations.

 LaFave died of cancer at his home in Austin, Texas, at the age of 61.
 His death came just three days after making an appearance at the Paramount Theater tribute show in Austin.
 According to The Austin Statesman: "A sold-out audience heard artists ranging from Austin artists including Eliza Gilkyson, Slaid Cleaves and Ruthie Foster, plus some from out-of-state including Nashville’s Gretchen Peters, Boston’s Ellis Paul and Woody Guthrie’s granddaughter Sarah Lee Guthrie, primarily playing songs that LaFave wrote or were part of his repertoire."

 Within 24 hours, LaFave's death was reported in numerous newspapers throughout Texas and Oklahoma, in The New York Times and as far away as England and The Netherlands, where he often performed.
+LaFave is survived by his son Jackson LaFave of Austin, siblings Garry LaFave of Cashion, OK, Robert LaFave of Edmond, OK, Connie LaFave Casner of Sulphur, OK, and longtime friend and companion Ashley Warren of Austin, TX.